fuadinadhif/sicker/README.md

 ## Note

 The ID used in the fetch process is hard-coded as `1`.
-Please make an adjustment before if your room has different ID in your data
+Please make an adjustment before if your room has different ID in your database.